 Other options for porticos if you didn’t want to DIY a portico

-I love Brooke’s portico especially on her house.
+I love Brooke’s portico.
 It’s a fairly reasonably priced solution without having to DIY it!
 It looks great and provides coverage for entering the door in the rain and it adds architectural detail.
 She also added the screen door recently and she never misses an opportunity to add a detail like the Beach sign.